SeqWare/seqware/seqware-webservice/docs/webservice-spec/content/0.11.4/files/attributes.md

 ### Input

-You can post a single file attribute:
+You can update a single file attribute:

 <%= headers 0,
       :'Content-Type' =>